CoderKartik9/Python-Projects/README.md

 🎯 Objective
 Analyzing the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries

-📝 Project Report
-You can access the complete project python file here - Python You can access the complete project in pdf format here - Report 📚 About Data
+📚 About Data
 This tabular dataset consists of data as of mid-2021, about 8807 movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.